highfidelity/hifi_tests/tests/content/entity/zone/ambientLightZoneEffects/test.md

 ## Preconditions
 - In an empty region of a domain with editing rights.

-## Platforms
-Run the test on each of the following platforms
-## Displays
-Run the test on each of the following displays
-## Processors
-Run the test on each of the following processors
-## Graphics Cards
-Run the test on graphics cards from each of the following vendors
 ## Steps
 Press space bar to advance step by step